History of Major League Baseball on NBC: Aftermath

 After NBC lost the Major League Baseball package to CBS, NBC aggressively counterprogrammed (like ABC) CBS's postseason baseball coverage with made-for-TV movies and miniseries geared towards female viewers.
 NBC also attempted to fill the void left by baseball by arranging with the National Hockey League (NHL) to broadcast their annual All-Star Game.
 And almost exactly one month after NBC's final baseball telecast, NBC officially announced a four-year, $600 million deal with the National Basketball Association (NBA), succeeding CBS as the NBA's network television partner.

 Following his brief tenure as NBC's lead baseball analyst, Tom Seaver worked as an analyst for New York Yankees' telecasts on WPIX until 1993 and for New York Mets' telecasts on WPIX from 1999 to 2005, making him one of three sportscasters to be regular announcers for both teams; the others are Fran Healy and Tim McCarver.

 When NBC lost its baseball TV rights to CBS after the 1989 season, Tony Kubek left the national scene, joining the Yankees' local cable-TV announcing team.
 Kubek spent five years calling games for the Yankees (1990–1994) on the MSG Network with Dewayne Staats, where he earned fans and critics' respect for his honesty.

 After the National League Championship Series in 1989, Vin Scully's NBC contract was up and he left to focus primarily on his duties with the Los Angeles Dodgers.
 Scully eventually returned to being the national radio announcer for the World Series, since CBS Radio gave him the position that Jack Buck had vacated in order to become the primary announcer of CBS's television coverage of Major League Baseball.
 Scully's first assignment was the 1990 World Series and he remained in that role until 1997, working with Johnny Bench for the first four years and Jeff Torborg for the final three.

 After leaving NBC Sports after the 1988 World Series, Joe Garagiola spent one season (1990) as a cable-television commentator for the California Angels.
 From 1998 to 2012, he performed part-time color commentary duties for the Arizona Diamondbacks, where his son Joe Jr. was general manager.

 On July 21, 1990, approximately ten months after its final Major League Baseball telecast, NBC aired an amateur baseball game between the United States and Cuba from Estadio Latinoamericano in Havana, Cuba as part of the Saturday Sports Showcase anthology series.
 Bob Costas returned to provide play-by-play alongside former New York Mets manager Davey Johnson.

+On February 8, 1992, NBC broadcast the 11th Annual Pepsi All-Star Softball Game from Palm Springs Angels Stadium in Palm Springs, California.
+Among the game's participants were Cal Ripken Jr., Ken Griffey Jr., Bobby Bonilla, Tony Gwynn, Ryne Sandberg, Kirby Puckett, Paul Molitor, Cecil Fielder, Frank Thomas, and Craig Biggio, who would be named the game's Most Valuable Player.
+Joel Meyers and then-Los Angeles Dodgers manager Tommy Lasorda served as commentators.